Adinkra symbols: History

 There are other hypothesis and oral traditions for the origin of Adinkra cloth and its name, such as it originating in Denkyira, though these have not been disproven they all have their respective issues and the exact origin of Adinkra cloth is not something that is clear.

 The oldest surviving adinkra cloth was made in 1817.
 The cloth features 15 stamped symbols, including nsroma (stars), dono ntoasuo (double Dono drums), and diamonds.
 The patterns were printed using carved calabash stamps and a vegetable-based dye.
 It has resided in the British Museum since 1818, when it was donated by Thomas E. Bowdich.

-The next oldest piece of adinkra textile was sent in 1825 from the Elmina Castle to the royal cabinet of curiosities in The Hague, in response to an assignment from Major Friedrich Last, who was appointed temporary Commander of Dutch Gold Coast.
-He had the cloth commissioned from the Fante paramount chief of Elmina for William I of the Netherlands, which would explain why the coat of arms of the Netherlands is in the centre.
+The next oldest piece of adinkra textile was sent in 1825 from Elmina Castle to the royal cabinet of curiosities in The Hague, in response to an assignment from Major Friedrich Last, who was appointed temporary Commander of Dutch Gold Coast.
+He probably had the cloth commissioned for William I of the Netherlands, which would explain why the coat of arms of the Netherlands is in the centre.
 The other motifs are typical of the older adinkras.
 It is now on display in the National Museum of Ethnology in Leiden.

-In November 2020, a school board in York, Pennsylvania, banned "a children's colouring book that featured African Adrinkra [sic] symbols found in fabrics, logos and pottery."
+In November 2020, a school board in York, Pennsylvania, United States, banned "a children's colouring book that featured African Adrinkra [sic] symbols found in fabrics, logos and pottery".
 The decision was subsequently overturned.

 Adinkra cloth

-In Akan (Twi), the term adinkra refers to not symbols, but a particular type of cloth.
+In Akan (Twi), the term adinkra refers not to symbols but to a particular type of cloth.
 Adinkra cloths were traditionally only worn by royalty and spiritual leaders for funerals and other very special occasions.
-In the past they were hand-printed on undyed, red, dark brown or black hand-woven natural cotton fabric depending on the occasion and the wearer's role; nowadays they are frequently mass-produced on brighter coloured fabrics.
+In the past, they were hand-printed on undyed, red, dark brown or black hand-woven natural cotton fabric, depending on the occasion and the wearer's role; nowadays they are frequently mass-produced on brighter coloured fabrics.

-The present centre of traditional production of adinkra cloth is from Ghana, Ntɔnso, 20 km northwest of Kumasi and in Ivory Coast.
+The present centre of traditional production of adinkra cloth is Ghana, Ntɔnso, 20 km northwest of Kumasi and in Ivory Coast.
 Dark Adinkra aduro pigment for the stamping is made there, by soaking, pulverizing, and boiling the inner bark and roots of the badie tree (Bridelia ferruginea) in water over a wood fire.
 Once the dark colour is released, the mixture is strained, and then boiled for several more hours until it thickens.
 The stamps are carved out of the bottom of a calabash piece.
 They measure between five and eight centimetres square.
 They have a handle on the back, and the stamp itself is slightly curved so that the dye can be put on with a rocking motion.